Klas-class destroyer: Description

 The Klas class were an improved version of the preceding Ehrensköld-class destroyers and were sometimes considered part of the class.
 They had a standard displacement of 1020 LT and were 91 m long between perpendiculars with a beam of 8.9 m and a maximum draught of 3.7 m.
-The destroyers were powered by three Penhoët boilers delivering steam to two de Laval geared turbines each driving one propeller shaft, rated at 26000 shp.
+The destroyers were powered by three Penhoët boilers that delivered steam to two de Laval geared turbines, each driving one propeller shaft, rated at 26000 shp.
 This gave the destroyers a maximum speed of 36 kn.
 The Klas class carried 150 LT of fuel oil and had a range of 1600 nmi at 20 kn.